UltraDeveloper7/Roaming-Snail/README.md

 ├── freetype.dll       # FreeType library for font rendering.
 ├── log/               # Directory for log files (empty initially).
 ```

 ## Contributing

-1. Fork the repository
+1. Fork the repository.
-2. Create your feature branch (`git checkout -b feature/YourFeature`)
+2. Create your feature branch (`git checkout -b feature/YourFeature`).
-3. Commit your changes (`git commit -m 'Add some feature'`)
+3. Commit your changes (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature/YourFeature`)
+4. Push to the branch (`git push origin feature/YourFeature`).
-5. Open a pull request
+5. Open a pull request.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact

-If you have any questions or issues, please contact [your-email@example.com](konstantinostoutounas@gmail.com).
+If you have any questions or issues, please contact [konstantinostoutounas@gmail.com](mailto\:konstantinostoutounas@gmail.com).

 ## Acknowledgements

 - Special thanks to the contributors and open-source libraries that made this project possible.

 ---